SAML-Toolkits/ruby-saml/README.md

              )
 ```

-### Retrieve one Entity Descriptor with an specific binding and nameid format when several are available
+### Retrieve one Entity Descriptor with a specific binding and nameid format when several are available

-If the Metadata contains several bindings and nameids, the relevant ones
+If the metadata contains multiple bindings and NameID formats, the relevant ones
-also can be specified when retrieving the settings from the IdpMetadataParser
+can be specified when retrieving the settings from the IdpMetadataParser
-by the values of binding and nameid:
+by the values of binding and NameID:

 ```ruby
   validate_cert = true